SoftwareAG/c8y-docs/content/device-tutorials/netcomm-router-bundle/monitoring-and-control.md

 where `<mode>` can be rs232, rs422 or rs485.
 You may need to reboot the router after changing the mode.

-* Make sure to turn off all serial port related functionalities on the router, e.g. PADD, Data Stream Manager.
+* Make sure to turn off all serial port related functionalities on the router, for example, PADD, Data Stream Manager.
 Otherwise, the agent will conflict for accessing the serial port.

 > **Info:** The default serial port `/dev/ttyO1` refers to the Model NTC-220 series.
 Other models might use different ports.
 For example, the Model NTC-6200 uses `/dev/ttyAPP4` instead.
 It should work with no further configuration.
 In case it's empty or you need to configure a different port, it can be configured in the {{< product-c8y-iot >}} menu in the web UI of the router, see [Configuring the router](#configure).
 >